 So it’s in the spirit of “shared knowledge” that I present a reminder from my column, “Ti’s Tips” :

 The use of so-called “liquid drain cleaners” or openers is discouraged!
 There is NO marvel of design in these products.
 Most are made of highly caustic acids that only serve to dissolve, eat and destroy anything in their path including your plumbing pipes.
 Some even go as far as to claim “safe for all pipes” even if the results from using these products are temporary at best.
 You be the judge.

 Drains clog for the most part as a result of grease, fats, oils and other matter accumulating inside the pipe.
 In order to CLEAN the drain one must scour the inside with proper equipment and knowledge.
 This is commonly referred to as snaking or “rootering” the drain.
 There is a big difference between “CLEANING” the drain as opposed to “OPENING” the drain.
 Baking soda and vinegar?
 Use at your own risk.
 Those items work best when baking or cooking food and are wasted when poured down the drain!
 Don’t say we didn’t warn you!

-To all of my valued customers: Don’t get me wrong, I love all the work you’re giving me, but if you want to do something proactive to avoid unexpected & costly plumbing breakdowns – check & know what the water pressure in your home is.
+To all of our valued customers: Don’t get us wrong, we love all the work you’re giving us, but if you want to do something proactive to avoid unexpected & costly plumbing breakdowns – check & know what the water pressure in your home is.